Preventing heel injury

 David Lux explains the cause of plantar fasciitis and the preventative actions that athletes can take.

 Injury prevention is something that should always be in mind when exercising.
 The feet, in particular, absorb the bulk of the body's weight as we move.
 When we walk, the plantar fascia ligament, which is the band of connective tissue that attaches to the heel and runs the length of the foot, at times supports the entire weight of our body.
-This type of stress can be substantial when running since the pressure and stress become repetitive and can cause severe damage to the plantar fascia and lead to a painful injury.
-One of the most common injuries that can develop as a result of recurring stress on the heel of the foot is plantar fasciitis (pronounced PLAN-tar fashee-EYE-tiss).
-It is the most common cause of pain in the foot and is particularly susceptible to occur among athletes and runners.
+This type of stress can be substantial when running since the pressure and focus become repetitive and can cause severe damage to the plantar fascia and a painful injury.
+One of the most common injuries that can develop due to recurring stress on the heel of the foot is plantar fasciitis (pronounced PLAN-tar fashee-EYE-tiss).
+It is the most common cause of pain in the foot and is particularly susceptible among athletes and runners.
 Although the treatment methods for this condition are usually relatively conservative, the pain that results from this condition can often significantly affect the athlete's performance and inhibit them from any physical activity.

 Plantar fasciitis often develops gradually from overuse.
-The plantar fascia ligament attaches at the heel bone and runs almost the entire length of the foot.
+The plantar fascia ligament attaches to the heel bone and runs almost the entire length of the foot.
 When weight is applied to the foot, it causes the ligament to flatten out and become taut.
-With excessive, repetitive stress, the plantar fascia starts to pull away from the heel bone, which is when tears and inflammation can develop (plantar fasciitis).
-Chronic cases of plantar fasciitis can also lead to heel spurs, which are bony fragments that develop from the heel bone and can cause significant pain as they dig through tissue during movement.
+With excessive, repetitive stress, the plantar fascia starts to pull away from the heel bone, when tears and inflammation can develop (plantar fasciitis).
+Chronic cases of plantar fasciitis can also lead to heel spurs, which are bony fragments that grow from the heel bone and can cause significant pain as they dig through tissue during movement.
 These types of injuries are particularly prone to occur among runners as well as other athletes.